 SERVICE CHARGE CATEGORY DESCRIPTION Residential Land that is occupied and used solely for residential purposes (excluding residential land the subject of a 40-year lease to the State Government).
 Mixed-Use Land that is used, in part, for residential purposes and used, in part, for commercial/industrial purposes, including, but not limited to: guest houses, motels, home-run businesses and tourist facilities.
 This category includes residential properties that: a) are owned by Council where the tenant is running a business from home; or are owned by the occupant as a private property, a Katter Lease and includes private property where the owner/lessee is operating a business.
+Commercial Land that is occupied and used for commercial/industrial purposes, including, but not limited to:

-Commercial d that is occupied and used for commercial/industrial purposes, uding, but not limited to: • guest houses, hotels, motels; shops, tourist facilities, arts and culture activities; land used by government or utility (telecommunications, electricity); providers to aid in the delivery of commercial and/or governmen services. i.e., Education, Health, Customs, etc; or ıt all other land not categorised as residential or mixed use.
+SERVICE CHARGE CATEGORY • guest houses, hotels, motels; • shops, tourist facilities, arts and culture activities; • land used by government or utility (telecommunications, electricity); • providers to aid in the delivery of commercial and/or government services. i.e., Education, Health, Customs, etc. This category also includes all other land that does not fall within the Service Charge Categories of "Residential" or "Mixed-Use".